MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/8-exercise-optimize-app-performance.md

 The concept of "batching" can help most applications including those connected to Azure SQL.

 > [!TIP]
 > Very large transactions can be affected by resource governance on Azure and the symptoms will be LOG_RATE_GOVERNOR.
-In this example, the char(500) not null column pads spaces and causes large tlog records.
+In this example, the char(500) not null column pads spaces and causes large transaction log records.
 Performance can even be more optimized by making that column a variable length column.

 In the next unit you will learn about the amazing capabilities of Intelligent Performance in Azure SQL which can help you go even farther with performance for Azure SQL.